miyako/finalfusion/README.md

 ## Preamble

-Context aware transformer-based LLMs are the state of art tool for text vectorisation.
-Before transformers, there were tools for static linear embeddings; `GloVe` `Word2Vec` `FastText` being the most popular.
+Before transformer-based LLMs, there were tools for static linear embeddings; `GloVe` `Word2Vec` `FastText` being the most popular.

 This repository is primarily a research project to understand the evolution of natural language processing and AI.
 That said, it might be useful for basic semantic search where an LLM might be an overkill.